Department of Management Science and Statistics

 MS 6943.
 Management Science Internship.
 (0-0) 3 Credit Hours.

-Prerequisites: Graduate standing, 15 semester credit hours of graduate work, and consent of instructor.
+Prerequisite: Graduate standing, 15 semester credit hours of graduate work, and consent of instructor.
 Internship must be approved in advance by the Internship Coordinator and the student’s Graduate Advisor of Record.
 Supervised full- or part-time off-campus work experience and training in management science.
 Individual conferences and written reports required.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 6953.
 Independent Study.
 (0-0) 3 Credit Hours.